 In the 1970s and 1980s, Burga did scientific studies with psychotherapist Marie-France Cathelat on the lives of middle-class Peruvian women, which explored the dissonance between real Peruvian women and the stereotypes placed on them.
 Her “Perfil de la mujer peruana” (Profile of the Peruvian Woman) was a multimedia installation and publication.

-Burga has participated in numerous solo exhibitions, some of which were in Germany, Switzerland, Belgium, New York, Argentina, Mexico, and Peru.
+Burga has participated in numerous solo exhibitions, some of which were in Germany, Switzerland, Belgium, New York, Argentina, Mexico, Peru, and the Museum of Contemporary Art in Ghent.
 She had her first solo museum presentation in the United States at the Sculpture Center in New York.